That Girl Cooks Healthy

 • Use the bottom of a small bowl with parchment between the bowl and plantain to flatten the plantain (like a pancake)

-• Brush both sides of the plantain with olive oil and back onto the tray with parchment paper (spaced out)
+• Brush both sides of the plantain with olive oil and place back onto the tray with parchment paper (spaced out)

 • Bake for a further 15- 20 minutes